 Acted in several theatrical shows: Yerma (Lorca), De Pies y Manos (Cossa), De Actores y Otras Alimañas, o sía siempre y cuando la Tere se quede a dormir, and others.
 Also acted in operas: The Medium Tobi (Menotti), La Serva Padrona Vespone (Pergolesi) and Hin und Züruck Tante Emma (Hindemith) among other operas.
 He performed in several theatres in Argentina, among them the Experimental Center of the Teatro Colón, Teatro Cervantes and Teatro Margarita Xirgu.

 He has acted as Production Designer and Art Director on many short films, among others: El viaje, by Camilo Gutierrez, Hell's Kitchen, by Lucas Santa Ana and El Limón Verde, by Fernando Daneri with which he participated on many festivals, like the 16to.
 Marato de Cinema Fantastic de Terror in Barcelona and in Buenos Aires Rojo Sangre 2004.
-He directed also several theatre productions, most recently Oceanía by Francisco Ortiz, currently still on performances in Buenos Aires City.
+He directed also several theatre productions, most recently Oceanía by Francisco Ortiz.

-At the Royal Opera House, was Assistant Director for Don Carlo (Verdi, directed by Nicholas Hytner), Der Rosenkavalier (Strauss, directed by John Schlesinger, revival director: Andrew Sinclair), The Rake’s Progress (Stravinsky, directed by Robert Lapage), Powder Her Face (Adés, directed by Carlos Wagner), Tamerlano (Handel, directed by Graham Vick) and Le Nozze di Figaro (Mozart, directed by David McVicar); at the Teatro Real, Madrid, was Assistant Director for La Bohème (Puccini, directed by Richard Jones); at the Gran Teatre del Liceu, Barcelona, was Assistant Director for Rodelinda (Händel, directed by Claus Guth) and at the Théâtre Royal de la Monnaie was Associate Director for Aída (Verdi, directed by Stathis Livathinos).
+At the Royal Opera House, was Assistant Director for Don Carlo (Verdi, directed by Nicholas Hytner), Der Rosenkavalier (Strauss, directed by John Schlesinger, revival director: Andrew Sinclair), The Rake’s Progress (Stravinsky, directed by Robert Lapage), Powder Her Face (Adés, directed by Carlos Wagner), Tamerlano (Handel, directed by Graham Vick) and Le Nozze di Figaro (Mozart, directed by David McVicar); at the Teatro Real, Madrid, was Assistant Director for La Bohème (Puccini, directed by Richard Jones) and Don Giovanni (Mozart, directed by Claus Guth); at the Gran Teatre del Liceu, Barcelona, was Assistant Director for Rodelinda (Händel, directed by Claus Guth) and at the Théâtre Royal de la Monnaie was Associate Director for Aída (Verdi, directed by Stathis Livathinos).